aprs434/aprs434.github.io/README.md

   + the compressed _Addressee SSID_ (between SSID 0 [none] and 15; included), and
   + the _Message No_ (from 0 to 127; included)
 - `T`: compressed text from a limited character set.
-- `n`: a sensible maximum allowed number of information field bytes
+- `i`: a sensible maximum allowed number of information field bytes

 |characters|quantity|
 |:--------:|:------:|
 |Latin capital letters|26|

+Obviously, safe of the `EEEEF` addressing, above compression can also be applied to other APRS text frame types.
+For example: `>` APRS status reports.

 ## ITU Regulation